 Environmental Factors Causing Shy Bladder Syndrome

 - Embarrassment.
-Some embarrassing event kicked it off and worrying about this event has made things worse.
-This could be something like not being able to produce a urine sample for a doctor at one time when very young.
+Some embarrassing event kicked it off and worrying about it has made things worse.
+This could be something like not being able to produce a urine sample for a doctor at one time when very young or as a result of something or someone that caused you embarrassment in a public restroom.
 The embarrassment has festered in the back of the mind and anxiety has built up to the point where it’s impossible to pee when anyone is around.
-It could also be a result of something or someone that caused you embarrassment in a public restroom.

 - Teasing.
-We all know what kids can be like and perhaps some form of teasing relating to the restroom has triggered the anxiety off.
+We all know what kids can be like and perhaps some form of bathroom teasing has triggered the anxiety off.